After months of buildup, news outlets finally have the chance to report on election results

-The final answer may or may not come on Tuesday, but news organizations that have spent months reporting on the presidential campaign between Kamala Harris and Donald Trump finally have the opportunity to report on actual results.
+The answer may or may not come on Tuesday, but news organizations that have spent months reporting on the presidential campaign between Kamala Harris and Donald Trump finally had the opportunity to sift through actual results.

 Broadcast, cable news networks, digital news outlets' sites and one streaming service — Amazon — all set aside Tuesday night to deliver the news from their own operations.